nxoynie/snake-game/README.md

 To play the game you have to clone it to your computer then:
  ~ give out 'mvn clean install' and 'mvn exec:java' command
  or
 ~ run the JAR file generated in the project
+You can move the snake by pressing the arrow keys.

 # Have fun playing ! :)